IQSS/dataverse/doc/sphinx-guides/source/installation/prerequisites.rst

 Java
 ----

-The Dataverse software requires Java SE 11 (or higher).
+The Dataverse Software requires Java SE 11 (or higher).

 Installing Java
 ===============

-The Dataverse software should run fine with only the Java Runtime Environment (JRE) installed, but installing the Java Development Kit (JDK) is recommended so that useful tools for troubleshooting production environments are available.
+The Dataverse Software should run fine with only the Java Runtime Environment (JRE) installed, but installing the Java Development Kit (JDK) is recommended so that useful tools for troubleshooting production environments are available.
 We recommend using Oracle JDK or OpenJDK.

 The Oracle JDK can be downloaded from http://www.oracle.com/technetwork/java/javase/downloads/index.html